- To understand the roles associated with each permission level

 - Ability to retire a policy

-- Ability to completely delete a policy
+- Ability to completely delete an active or pending policy

 - Ability to modify an approved policy without triggering the approval process via the Override tool.
 They can also perform these modifications in bulk via Bulk Admin-Override

-- Ability to manage users, permissions, approval workflows and
+- Ability to manage users, permissions, approval workflows

 - During the PolicyStat implementation phase, access to the Implementation Dashboard and the ability to upload files for import into Policystat